astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 Now, let's consider 4 common secrets used in Lambda and think about how best to secure them.

 ### Telemetry API Key
 First up is a telemetry API key.
-Consider something like a Datadog or Sentry API key.
+Consider an ELK stack, or any provider you prefer.
 These keys are free to create, so it's best to create one key per application to limit blast radius and, as a bonus - better track costs.
 Telemetry keys are also usually write-only.
 Leaking this key can only cause an attacker to send additional data to the API.

 With this in mind, *environment variables* are likely a good enough option here.
 They have minimal performance overhead, no cost, and minimal blast radius.